Yvonne Gonzalez Rogers: Federal judicial service

 On May 4, 2011, President Barack Obama nominated Rogers to a seat on the United States District Court for the Northern District of California that had been vacated by Judge Vaughn Walker, who retired at the end of 2010.
-The Senate confirmed her on November 15, 2011 by an 89–6 vote.
+The Senate confirmed her on November 15, 2011, by an 89–6 vote.
 She received her commission on November 21, 2011.
 She is the first Latina to serve as a federal judge in the Northern District of California.
+She became chief judge of the court in 2026.

 Notable cases

 Rogers has adjudicated various cases against Apple.
 In 2012, Rogers dismissed a class action lawsuit with prejudice, upholding Apple's defense that the "Illinois Brick doctrine" from the Supreme Court case applied, as only the developers of apps could be damaged by Apple's policies, and consumers did not have statutory standing to bring suit on the developers' behalf.
 The Court specifically noted that the 30% fee Apple collects is "a cost passed-on to consumers by independent software developers".
 The United States Court of Appeals for the Ninth Circuit reversed her decision, and the Court of Appeals was upheld by the Supreme Court in Apple Inc. v.
 Pepper.

 In December 2014, Rogers presided over a jury trial against Apple, in which plaintiffs claimed digital rights management (DRM) on Apple iTunes violated antitrust laws.
 On December 16, 2014, the jury reached a verdict in favor of Apple.

 Rogers presided over the Epic Games v.
 Apple case.
 On August 24, 2020, Rogers issued an order granting a temporary restraining order for Epic's Unreal Engine, finding that the termination of Epic's developer account could result in the inability to "save all the projects by third-party developers relying on the engine that were shelved while support was unavailable."
 However, Rogers refused to grant a temporary restraining order with respect to Epic's apps, including Fortnite, citing that Epic's current predicament "appears of its own making."

+Rogers presided over Musk v.
+Altman.
+She is now presiding over the bribery and corruption case against former Oakland mayor Sheng Thao.

+Rogers is presiding over the trial of Meta where Meta is accused of harming children with addictive technology and violating federal laws on child privacy and consumer protection with their algorithms and data collection.
+She is also set the rule on the case with the help of an eight person advisory jury.